labarilem/notes/notes/building-microservices/monitoring.md

 Sending this fake message is an example of a *synthetic transaction* used to ensure the system was behaving semantically, which is why this technique is often called *semantic monitoring*.

 But how to implement semantic monitoring?
-We can reuse the code in our tests and run a subste of it against the production system.
+We can reuse the code in our tests and run a subset of it against the production system.
 You must carefully check the data requirements and ensure that no side effects are going to take place.
 A common solution is to enable a set of fake users that will perform synthetic transaction in production.

 ## Correlation IDs

-With a large number of services, a single initiating call can end up generating multiple more downstream service calls.
+With many services, a single initiating call can end up generating multiple more downstream service calls.

 How to track these calls?